oschonrock/hibp/README.md

 `localhost` only, and thats the default behaviour.
 There is no request logging, so `http` is a secure and simple architecture.

-Of course, if you want to server to other devices as well, you **should definitely** either *use a reverse proxy* in front of hibp-server, or modify `app/hibp-server.cpp` and *recompile with TLS support*.
+Of course, if you want to serve beyond localhost, you **should definitely** either *use a reverse proxy* in front of hibp-server, or modify `app/hibp-server.cpp` and *recompile with TLS support*.

 ## Under the hood